Ariana-skills-hub/Ariana-skills-hub.github.io/_publications/English Language Program.md

 - **Prerequisites:** With inclusivity at its core, the program is open to individuals of all language backgrounds, requiring no prerequisites for enrollment.
 This ensures accessibility and encourages a diverse group of participants to embark on their language learning journey.

 Join us on this educational odyssey, where language proficiency becomes a powerful tool for communication and community-building at Bardsir Refugee Settlement.
+Mastery Workshop an ideal choice for those seeking to strengthen their foundation in mathematics.

+Embark on this mathematical journey at Bardsir Refugee Settlement, where the Mathematics Mastery Workshop becomes a bridge to mathematical proficiency and confidence.